 - Add and manage QR codes

-- Improve Google local search
+- Improve your local search listings on Google

-- Add a map of your business location
+- Add location maps

 - Display custom greetings, timed offers, etc …

-- And so many other features!
+- And hundreds of other features!

-For example, your web visitors can easily:
+For example, your visitors can:

-- Bookmark your posts on social media.
+- Share your posts with other web users on social media.